quartzsite/bardslog/content/1587-12-22-a-duel-of-honour.md

 ---
 title: "A Duel of Honour"
-date: 1587-12-22
+date: "1587-12-22"
+slug: "a-duel-of-honour"
 place: "Bonona"
 mood: "Inspired"
 lesson: "Elegance and honour can coexist in the blade"
+arc: "Bononese Apprenticeship"
+chronology:
+  index: 24
+  prev: "1587-12-21-city-of-red-towers"
+  next: "1587-12-23-meeting-master-aquil-maros"
+tags: ["duel", "rapier", "measure", "pavane", "honour"]
+factions: ["Bonona Guilds", "Noble Houses", "City Watch"]
+voices: ["Bell", "Steel"]
+foreshadow:
+  - "Aquil Maros becomes the path set by Merryen's last wish"
+  - "Noble houses test the city’s dueling codes under watchful guild eyes"
+  - "Printed treatises named in the crowd as if they were scriptures"
 ---

-After weeks of travel and trials, Bonona greeted me with more than just its towers.
-In the heart of a wide piazza, I witnessed a duel unlike any fight I had seen.
-A silver‑haired master in a dark doublet faced a brash young noble.
-They saluted with grace, measuring distance with a practiced ease.
-Their footwork traced circles on the flagstones, their blades sang like lutes in counterpoint.
-In the end the master disarmed his opponent without drawing blood, a flourish that spoke of respect rather than contempt.

-The crowd whispered his name – Aquil Maros – a master from these lands, trained in a refined art.
-I knew this must be the old friend my dying master had spoken of.
-I vowed to present myself to him not as a beggar but as a student who had travelled far and learned much.
-In the morning I would seek him out and deliver Merryen's wish.
+# A Duel of Honour
+**1587-12-22**
+*Bonona*

+Bonona taught with a piazza before it offered a hall.
+In the wide square a silver-haired master faced a young noble who wore pride like polish.
+They saluted, set measure, and let the distance breathe.
+Their feet drew circles on the stone.
+The blades spoke in clear notes, thrust answering cut, parry answering feint.
+When the moment came the master took the noble’s sword with a turn of the wrist and a small step that looked like courtesy.
+No blood, no shout.
+Respect held the air still.

+The name passed through the crowd as a whisper that everyone knew.
+Aquil Maros.
+The refinement was not softness.
+It was control, line, and timing arranged so cleanly that anger had nowhere to stand.

+I stood among tradesmen and clerks and felt the lesson settle.
+If this city had a dance, he was its choreographer.
+In the morning I would seek him and carry Merryen’s wish as a pledge, not a plea.

+{{< lutebox pool="letters" title="Open a Letter from Bonona" hint="On the piazza, Aquil Maros disarms without drawing blood." cooldown="0" >}}